jeremiahishere/first_autocross/README.md

 - Street: Almost completely stock car on stock sized wheels.
 Any 200 treadwear tires allowed.
 - Street Touring: Coilovers, headers, intake, replacement seats, and ECU tunes allowed.
 Any 200 treadwear tires allowed.
-- Street Prepared: Essentially street touring fenders can be cut to fit wider tires and R-compound slick tires allowed (Hoosiers)
+- Street Prepared: Essentially street touring except fenders can be cut to fit wider tires and R-compound tires are allowed (Hoosier A7)
 - Street Modified: All Street Touring and Prepared changes allowed.
 Nearly unlimited engine work allowed including adding forced induction and certain engine swaps.
 Body kits and wings allowed.
 - Classic American Muscle (CAM): Essentially street modified on 200TW tires except you must drive an American car.
 Casual racism is encouraged.
 - Prepared and Modified: Dedicated autocross cars that cannot do anything else.
 They often have gutted interiors, no windshields.
 Some cars are scratch built and others are retired road racers.